cheery/snakelisp/README.md

 There are other interesting data transfer formats such as [s-expressions](http://people.csail.mit.edu/rivest/sexp.html) and [bernstein netstrings](http://tools.ietf.org/html/draft-bernstein-netstrings-02).
 Variation of these might be more convenient than the `.blip` -format.
 Keep in mind though, that some text based tools would be still unusable.
 Incorrect parse needs to be corrected before it can be edited in a structure editor.

+The editor could also use something like scheme or clojure directly as it's file format.
+Though it might be better to produce canonicalized lisp for this purpose anyway.
+Many languages have their own incompatible variations to s-expressions to improve plain text readability.

 The `.blip` specification is work in progress.
 There's early alpha reference implementation in the `blip.py` for python.

 Obligatory XKCD reference: how do you solve issues with existing and competing fileformats that partially overlap and generally do a poor job?
 Why you create a new file format, of course.